Below you will find pages that utilize the taxonomy term “Mobile”

 SMS Gateway using Sierra Wireless USB Modem on Debian Wheezy

 I have been planning to set up a SMS Gateway for sending and receiving SMS messages via a headless utility unit (Raspberry Pi) for a while.
 Since I had a leftover Sierra Wireless AirCard 880U from Telstra in Australia I wanted to re-purpose this unit with a spare SIM card.
 Unfortunately it was very hard to find any good setup manual for this particular combination and took some time to fiddle & debug.
+This is the working setup for future reference and hopefully it helps somebody.

 Connection Android 4.x MTP mass storage to Ubuntu 12.x